ncatlab/nlab-content/pages/9/7/2/1/1279/content.md

-### Cut rule and cut free proofs
+### Cut rule and cut-free proofs

 The cut rule expresses the composition of proofs.
 Gentzen's main result ([Gentzen, Haupsatz](#Gentzen)) is that any sequent proof that uses the cut rule can be transformed into one that doesn't.
 This yields a normalization algorithm for proofs, which provided much of the inspiration behind Lambek's approach to categorical logic.

 The most important property of cut-free proofs is that every formula occuring anywhere in a proof is a subformula of a formula contained in the conclusion of the proof (the _subformula property_).
 This makes induction over proof-trees much more straightforward than with natural deduction or other systems.